 I first discovered Philip Oyler through his book, The Generous Earth, bought at a book fair in the mid1970s.
 I was captivated by his account of life in France between the wars and just after - especially the traditional french way of cultivating the land in a holistic or complete way of life to support the farmer, his family and the local community.

-A few years later, in the late 1970s, I found myself in France in Lot and in a village near the river Dordogne in a commune that Oyler must have known well.
+A few years later, in the late 1970s, I found myself in France, in Lot and in a village near the river Dordogne in a commune that Oyler must have known well.
 At that time there were few modern roads into the area and it was then relatively unspoiled by mass tourism and the exploitation of les touristes.
-The village looked run-down, many houses were empty and in a poor state of repair but there was a thriving butchers shop (this was before I became vegetarian), a PTT (Bureau de Poste) the pattisserie van came round once a week and so did the fresh fish van which stopped outside the barn where I was staying at the time.
+The village looked run-down, many houses were empty and in a poor state of repair but there was a thriving butchers shop (this was before I became vegetarian and recently vegan), a PTT (Bureau de Poste) the pattisserie van came round once a week and so did the fresh fish van which stopped outside the barn where I was staying at the time.

 Life appeared somewhat difficult for some of the inhabitants - there were few jobs for the men - a small quarry on the outskirts of the commune provided some jobs but generally the people seemed calm, satisfied and contented.
 There was an air of peace in the commune that I had not experienced in England for some time and I found the way of life of these people, far from Paris and the hustle and bustle of modern life, refreshing.

 I soon got to know the villagers and they me.
 The door of the barn was always unlocked and open so anyone who felt like it could and did wander in to look and see what l’etranger anglais was doing.